AO-StreetArt/CLyman/docs/pages/api.rst

    etc.
 -  owner – Identifier for the owner of the Obj3
 -  scene – ID For the Scene containing the object
+-  frame – The frame of the Object transformations
+-  timestamp – The timestamp of the Object transformations
 -  translation – X, Y, and Z values for the translation of the object from it’s origin
 -  euler\_rotation –  X, Y, and Z values for the local rotation of the object